“So what do you do, really?”

 Five years

-I felt a bit accomplished after that first year on the field.
-I learned to speak Swahili well and even served as an interpreter at times.
-And I could cook and teach a class or two at the Bible school where we were serving.
+After that first year on the field, I felt a bit accomplished.
+I learned to speak Swahili well and sometimes served as an interpreter.
+I could also cook and teach a class or two at the Bible school where we were serving.
 I didn’t need to be accompanied by an interpreter everywhere.
 Life had finally begun to settle.

 I only had one and a half years under my belt.
 I still had a long way to go.